-- PlainID – A leader in PBAC used to make real-time granular access decisions and grant authorizations in real time to both on-premises and web-based applications.
+- PlainID – A leader in PBAC used to make real-time granular access decisions and grant authorisations in real time to both on-premises and web-based applications.

-Access management tools should continue to be used where possible to manage authentication and support authorization for application-level access.
-The authentication or authorization groups can be provisioned by SailPoint.
+Access management tools should continue to be used where possible to manage authentication and support authorisation for application-level access.
+The authentication or authorisation groups can be provisioned by SailPoint.
 Many access management tools now have just-in-time provisioning capabilities.
-The transition to a Zero Trust framework is predicated on implementing technology that enables runtime authentication and authorization decisions.
+The transition to a Zero Trust framework is predicated on implementing technology that enables runtime authentication and authorisation decisions.
 Where possible, the just-in-time provisioning capabilities of access management tools should be used to dynamically provision authentication groups where user attributes drive who should have access.

-The other notable benefit of PlainID is fine-grained access control, enabling identity teams to include data-level security and control specific actions (e.g., assigning an expense approval threshold based on the user’s current level in the organization) within a centralized policy engine.
+The other notable benefit of PlainID is fine-grained access control, enabling identity teams to include data-level security and control specific actions (e.g., assigning an expense approval threshold based on the user’s current level in the organisation) within a centralised policy engine.
 In a traditional RBAC model, breaking down entitlements to include data-level security is not feasible and can bring about a bloated and unmanageable entitlement catalog.
-PlainID navigates around this issue by checking attributes for both the end user and asset (i.e., the resource within the target application that users are accessing) to allow for streamlined access decisions based off a preset set of “conditions” that contextualize the access authorization at runtime.
+PlainID navigates around this issue by checking attributes for both the end user and asset (i.e., the resource within the target application that users are accessing) to allow for streamlined access decisions based off a preset set of “conditions” that contextualise the access authorisation at runtime.

 Illustration of how the hybrid RBAC, ABAC and PBAC model can be deployed: